 About Orlando Latino®

-Orlando Latino® is seven-year old blog that has become a respected source of original content about the Hispanic community in the Orlando region.
+Orlando Latino® was founded in 2009 and has become a respected source of original content about the Hispanic community in the Orlando region.
 Latinos are one of the fastest-growing demographic groups in Central Florida and the nation.

 The Hispanic demographic in Central Florida differs greatly from that of South Florida.
-In the Orlando area the Puerto Rican population predominates, making up 50 percent of the Hispanic population.
-More arrive each day due to the financial crisis in Puerto Rico.
-In fact, today’s Puerto Rican migration to the continental United States is considered the largest since World War II.
+In the Orlando area the Puerto Rican population predominates, making up 50 percent or more of the Hispanic population.
+Unprecedented numbers arrive each day due to destruction of Hurricane María and the ongoing financial crisis in Puerto Rico.
+In fact, today’s Puerto Rican migration to the continental United States is the largest since World War II.
 As of September 2015, Puerto Ricans number over 1 million in Florida.

 About María T. Padilla